pycharming/lantern_aws/README.md

 Note that `bin/update.py` doesn't apply the changes to the machines managed by Salt.
 Sometimes you only want to upload your salt config in order to update the chained proxies (or even one particular proxy), or only the cloud master, or all of them.

 You apply the new configuration by using regular salt commands.
-As a convenience, a `bin/ssh_cloudmaster.py [<command>]` script will find your cloud master and run the command you provide there, or just log you in as the root user if you provide no commands.
+As a convenience, a `bin/ssh_cloudmaster.py [<command>]` script will find your cloud master and run the command you provide there, or just log you in if you provide no commands.
+Note that although you have passwordless sudo, you're logged in as yourself and not as `root`, so if you intend to run any command with superuser privileges you need to prepend `sudo ` to it.

 So, for example, to sync the cloudmaster only to the current configuration: